gmarte10/projects/linux-app-time-tracker/README.md

 chmod u+x windows_visited.sh
 ```

-Run the bash file to start tracking app time
+Run the bash file to start tracking app time.
+Every time the bash file is executed, the previous session of tracked
+apps data is erased.
+Save the log file under a different name to
+prevent this from happening.

 ```bash
 ./windows_visited.sh